Customer Experience Sells

 All specs and no solutions make for a disinterested prospect.
 If you simply highlight the fact that you make X, Y and Z, you’ll appear replaceable.
 Focus on generating high quality leads, improving quality management, and minimizing supply chain cost and risk for your customer.

 We recently asked one engineer where he’d look for answers to an application problem.
 The response?
 “I’m under 30.
 I just Google it.”
+Customers are changing; you have to change your tactics.
 If you know your customers, their problems, and how they go about solving them, you’ll be better equipped to help.

 Download our 8 Tips for Better Sales Follow-up: